Job positions come in three general different classifications: full time, part time and freelancing or contract positions.

-But what constitutes a full time or part time job position?
+But how many hours is a part time job position?
 Is there a legal rule that can be referred to?

 According to a recent study done by the Bureau of Labor Statistics, a part time job is one where an employee works anywhere from 1 to 34 hours per week.